graphql/graphiql/README.md

 1.  `npm install`
 1. Open it in VSCode
 1. Go to debugging section and run the launch program "Extension"
-1. This will open another VSCode instance with extension enabled - open a project with graphql config file - ":electric_plug: grapqhl" in VSCode status bar indicates that the extension is in use
+1. This will open another VSCode instance with extension enabled - open a project with graphql config file - ":electric_plug: graphql" in VSCode status bar indicates that the extension is in use

 Testing TypeScript GraphQL Plugin Features